 TNS Units.
 Transcutaneous Neural Stimulator Units are used to treat chronic musculoskeletal pain.
 This is actually a reﬁned type of Acupuncture.

 Vaccines.
-All vaccines for viral and bacterial illnesses consist of dilute dead or live-attenuated forms of the disease-carrying organism.
+Many vaccines for viral and bacterial illnesses consist of dilute dead or live-attenuated forms of the disease-carrying organism.
 Homeopathic practitioners would be proud of us!